 1. It is spiritually suicidal.

-“Those who desire to be rich fall into temptation, into a snare, into many senseless and harmful desires that plunge people into ruin and destruction. . . . and pierced themselves with many pangs” (1 Timothy 6:9–10).
+“Those who desire to be rich fall into temptation, into a snare, into many senseless and harmful desires that plunge people into ruin and destruction. . . .
+Some have wandered away from the faith and pierced themselves with many pangs” (1 Timothy 6:9–10).

 2. It is a kind of embezzlement.